 - Lung cancer screening with low dose CT scan if you smoke or have been a smoker, yearly or once in two years, depending on the amount of smoking.

-- Pap smear for cervical cancer every 5 years.
+- HPV DNA test for cervical cancer every 5 years.

 - Physical examination once a year to look for lumps and bumps.